In this Kershaw Oso Sweet review, you will see why one of Kershaw’s 2010 installments lives up to its name.

 An imported steel alloy allows for maximum edge retention and strength with a sleek, sophisticated design.

 A GFN handle provides an ergonomic grip and houses two well-tuned mechanisms that make the blade both safe and easy to use.

 Dimensionally sound, the Oso Sweet is easy to maneuver.
 The weight of the handle gives it balance and heft.

 Read on for a full review of the Kershaw Oso Sweet 1830.
-See why it is one of the most stunning knives in the Kershaw repertoire.
+See why it is one of the most stunning pocket knives in the market.

 Disclosure: Some of the links in this article are affiliate links, where I make a small commission at no extra cost to you.

 First up, let's take a look at the overall specifications for this knife: